jimenezcarrero/EdgeML-with-Raspberry-Pi/Hardware_Acceleration/README.md

 - **Model Zoo**: Explore pre-optimized models in the MemryX Model Explorer
 - **Async API**: Use AsyncAccl for non-blocking, concurrent processing
 - **Custom Operators**: Learn to handle models with custom layers
-- **Multi-chip Scaling**: Understand how workload distributes across the four accelerators
+- **Multi-chip Scaling**: Understand how the workload distributes across the four accelerators

 ## Conclusion